 The classroom is for class announcements and discussions.

-- Each section of a class has its own classroom page, which is accessible to everyone enrolled in that section
+Each section of a class has its own classroom page, which is accessible to all learners and parents enrolled in that section.

-- If multiple learners are enrolled by one parent, then the user identifies herself as one of the learners in order to enter the classroom
+If multiple learners are enrolled by one parent, then the user identifies themself as the correct learner in order to enter the classroom.

 In addition, the classroom provides a link to join video chats in zoom.